-Group head office and regional head office services The QBE Group operates across a broad geographical base, with ongoing opportunities to benefit from global and regional synergies.
-Group and regional head office locations in Sydney, New York, London and Singapore operate on a collaborative basis to exploit global scale benefits and share knowledge and best practice for the benefit of all parts of the Group.
+Group head office and regional head office services The QBE Group operates across a broad geographical base, with ongoing opportunities to benefit from international and regional synergies.
+Group and regional head office locations in Sydney, New York and London operate on a collaborative basis to exploit international scale benefits and share knowledge and best practice for the benefit of all parts of the Group.